-Noble Chummar is a partner and Deputy Chair of the Business Law Group at Cassels with an expertise in government relations.
-Noble advises clients from a wide range of diverse industry sectors, including: energy, government, universities, infrastructure, hospitals, insurance, mining, transportation, agriculture, banking, tech and real estate development.
+Noble Chummar serves as Deputy Managing Partner at Cassels.
+With expertise in government relations, Noble advises clients from a wide range of diverse industry sectors, including: energy, government, universities, infrastructure, hospitals, insurance, mining, transportation, agriculture, banking, tech and real estate development.
 He has been instrumental in assisting Canadian and international clients in developing relationships with various levels of government on public-private partnership transactions.
 He is often retained by CEOs and multinational corporations to assist with crisis strategy and complex government negotiations in Canada and globally.
 Noble is a lawyer that other lawyers and law firms retain when faced with a need to urgently solve complex and confidential commercial, regulatory and political issues.
 He has an extraordinary global network of corporate, business, political, government, diplomatic and First Nations influencers with whom he maintains a strong and trusted relationship for our clients and our firm.

 Noble frequently travels globally where he has represented clients and participated in several government-led international trade missions.
 As a federal negotiator for the devolution of the management of land and resources of the Northwest Territories and later Nunavut, he travelled to some of the most remote parts of Canada’s Arctic regions.